 Berlin is a city with so much history and with lots of fascinating places to keep you interested.
 Every time we’ve stayed in Berlin we have found yet more fascinating and interesting places to visit.

 The country of Germany has many beautiful and historic cities and places to see.
-Another favorite of ours is the Bavaria area near Austria.
-Munich and its surrounding towns and villages feature truly incredible sights.
-Bavaria will be another story to be told when writing about dream vacation locations.
-For now, enjoy the historic Berlin.
+Another favorite of ours is the southern part of Germany known as Bavaria, near Austria.
+The city of Munich and its surrounding towns and villages feature truly incredible sights.
+Bavaria will be another story to be told when writing about other dream vacation locations.
+For now, hope you enjoyed these photos and writings of historic Berlin, Germany.